Lidia Ruslanova: Career

 Ruslanova gave her first concert at the age of 16, to a military audience, where she sang everything she knew.
 She first started singing for Russian soldiers during the Russian Civil War, and debuted as a professional singer in Rostov-on-Don in 1923.
 She was noted for her peculiar singing voice and timbre, which was a revival of old traditions in which female soloists would perform on festive occasions.
 Until 1929, she lived with a Cheka official, then she married again, this time to Vladimir Kryukov.

 During the 1930s, Ruslanova became extremely popular.
 She became an artist of the state association of musical, variety and circus enterprises in 1933, and performed all over Russia throughout the rest of the decade.
 When World War II broke out, she ceaselessly toured from one front to another, helping to boost the soldiers' courage with her patriotic songs.
 Her signature songs were Valenki and Katyusha, written specially for her.
 During the Battle of Berlin, she performed on the doorsteps of the smouldering Reichstag.

 Ruslanova became one of the richest women in Soviet Russia and even financed the construction of two Katyusha batteries, which she presented to the Red Army in 1942.
 That same year, she was made an Artist of Honour of the Russian Soviet Federative Socialist Republic.
 Her rough manners and racy language appealed to the soldiers to the point that she was regarded as a potential threat to the Soviet authorities.
 In 1948, due to association with Marshal Georgy Zhukov (who led the Red Army to the defeat of Nazi-Germany during World War II, and who became a strong political opponent of Joseph Stalin in the post-war years) Ruslanova's husband, Hero of the Soviet Union, Lieutenant-General Vladimir Kryukov was arrested and Ruslanova followed two years later.
-Ruslanova was forced to sign a declaration that her husband was guilty of treason, but refused so sentenced to 10 years of camp labour.
+Ruslanova was forced to sign a declaration that her husband was guilty of treason, but refused, so she was sentenced to 10 years of camp labour.

 In the gulag she was dispatched to, Ruslanova became a star lionized by inmates and administration alike.
 Therefore, she was moved to a prison cell in the Vladimirsky Tsentral.
 Following Stalin's death, she was released on 4 August 1953; she was thin, gray, and had difficulty walking.
 However, she returned to singing almost immediately.
 Her time in prison was unmentioned in the press until decades after.
 Although awards and titles bypassed her, Ruslanova presided over the first All-Soviet Festival of Soviet Songs, together with Leonid Utyosov, Mark Bernes, and Klavdiya Shulzhenko.
 She went on singing right up until her death in 1973, at the age of 72.

 Ruslanova crater on Venus is named after her.